When Robots Milk Cows, Farm Families Taste Freedom

 A sensor reads her ID tag.
 A carefully measured helping of molasses pellets — cow candy — drops into a box for her to munch on.
 And beside her, a robotic arm swings into action, reaching toward her udder.

-Bill Schuler describes the action.
+Bill Shuler describes the action.
 "The first thing it's going to do is, sanitize each teat with an iodine solution," he says.
 "Then it will go back and put the milkers on individually."

 As the arm maneuvers the equipment into position, I see red lights flash briefly.
-"Those are the lasers," Schuler says.
+"Those are the lasers," Shuler says.
 "It has lasers.
 That's how it finds the teats."

 Even with lasers, it usually takes the robot a couple of tries to attach the milkers.
 A human would do this much faster.
 Eventually, though, milk flows though hoses into a big storage tank.

-One of Bill Schuler's sons is usually here in the barn, but no one has to be, at least not every minute.
+One of Bill Shuler's sons is usually here in the barn, but no one has to be, at least not every minute.
 If something goes wrong, they'll get an alert on their phones.
 Sometimes, they can fix it by sending instructions to the robot from their phone.
 They can also see what's happening by checking the video feed from one of 20 cameras set up around the farm.

 Robots like these are milking a small minority of America's cows — a representative from DeLaval, the company that made Schuster's robots, estimates that it's about 5 percent.
 But the share is growing.